SeokLeeUS/RadarHUD/README.md

 A simple radar HUD implementation.
 This is the [reference material](https://orfeasel.com/cpp-radar/).

-(Open from your mobile phone or other browser. because your firewall may prevent viewing some of images.)
+(Open the web link from your mobile phone or other browser because your firewall may prevent viewing some of images.)

 Some additional notes: In order to creat a BP class derived from C++ class, please follow the below instruction.